floe/mobile-sandbox/README.md

 Within this repo you can find some tools and patches for well-known tools which we are using in the mobile-sandbox project.

+* API:

+   Here you can find the API to interact with the next generation version of the Mobile-Sandbox.

 * AV:

     Here you can find the module to connect the Mobile-Sandbox to VirusTotal